 Éasca, Irish for flowing.
 This unique one off pendant is made from sterling silver set with a 4mm Jade gemstone in a 9ct gold setting.
 Dusky gold plated centre piece...

 Mara, Irish for "sea", echoing the undulating curves and spiraling motion of this beautiful pendant.
 Highly polished sterling silver, Mara is 75 mm long, and hangs on a 30" belcher...

-This is an exquisite statement piece that looks truly magnificent worn over a plain coloured top or a dress.
-Sterling silver beautiful swan and nestled in it's centre, swaying gently,...
+The Children of Lir Elegant Swan Pendant is a statement piece that looks truly magnificent worn over a plain coloured top or a dress.
+A gorgeous 9ct gold heart, is...